yangxiaofu/SportsSimulator/Assets/DongerCalendar/Documentation/readme.txt

-Creating an Event System
+Directions for creating an EventManager GameObject.
-    -Create an empty gameobject
+    1. Create an empty gameobject
-    -Add the Calendar Component
+    2. Add the Calendar Component
-    -Add an Event Manager Component
+    3. Add an Event Manager Component

 The Calendar will be a core feature that will also be used in other sports simulation.
 It will contain features that allow Calendar Component